Veterinarian Resume Template

 What is the average salary for a Veterinarian?

-The median salary for a Veterinarian is $125,510 per year according to the Bureau of Labor Statistics (SOC 29-1131).
+The median salary for a Veterinarian is $125,510 per year based on official government wage data.
 Actual salary varies by location, experience, and employer.

 What certifications help a Veterinarian resume stand out?